aherlihy/carac-repro/README.md

 # CARAC: Adative Metaprogramming in Scala Reproducibility

-# Experimental Setup Section 9.2 (Online Optimization Speedup)
+# Experimental Section (Online Optimization Speedup)
 Experiments in this section are run on Intel(R) Xeon(R) Gold 5118 CPU @ 2.30GHz (2 x 12-core) with 395GB RAM,
 on Ubuntu 18.04.5 LTS with Linux kernel 4.15.0-151-generic (44) and Scala 3.3.1-RC4.
 The JVM used is OpenJDK 64-Bit Server VM (build 17.0.2+8-86, mixed mode, sharing) and OpenJDK Runtime Environment (build 17.0.2+8-86) and SBT 1.8.2.